wulfgarpro/misc/samples/express-todo/README.md

 - install redis
 - start redis with redis-server
 - terminal to root of this directory
-- node app
+- npm start
-- point broswer to localhost:3000/ or localhost:3000/todo
+- point broswer to localhost:3000/ or localhost:3000/snippet
+- create new snippet at localhost:3000/snippet/create